About Electronics Product Stewardship Canada

 - Environmental improvement: Use the program’s influence on the market to drive environmental improvements such as proper reuse, responsible recycling, and enhanced resource recovery.

-- No cross-subsidization: Each product category are assigned only the costs of managing those products within that category.
+- No cross-subsidization: Each product category is assigned only the costs of managing those products within that category.

 - Collective or Individual Responses: the program should allow the flexibility for either an industry collective response or individual company responses.